By: Susan Dugdale | Last updated: 12-15-2021

 Thank-you Malcolm for your gentle love, friendship and kindness.
 We will remember you.

 Despite the eulogy being segmented it does have a three-part structure.
 It opens with her birth and the qualities she brought with her.
-The middle section is devoted to she and me.
+The middle section is devoted to her and me.
 The ending returns to the start with a summary of her qualities.
 The repetition of her name throughout was to reinforce her being made up of many individual parts even though all of them were called 'Elizabeth'.

 I've asterisked parts of this sample eulogy that you may need further explanation for in order to understand them.